upadhyay0699/Assignment_Javascript/README.md

 # Assignment_Javascript
-Its just normal javascript assignment
+/* Its just normal javascript assignment */
+I used jest for testing purpose.